Aging, Dying & End-of-Life

 During these sessions, whether in person or via Zoom, we explore emotional and practical preparation for the last chapter of our lives.
 Topics covered may include but are not limited to:

-• Clarifying our beliefs, fears and wishes surrounding dying and death.
+• Clarify our beliefs, fears and wishes surrounding dying and death.
 We’ll do an easy exercise that will suggest things we may not have thought of.

-• Resources that help with clarity and decision-making, including a recommended guide to compile the practical information our loved ones or executors will need when the time comes.
+• Explore a variety of resources , including a recommended guide to compile the practical information our loved ones or executors will need when the time comes.

 Together we create a welcoming and supportive environment where everyone feels comfortable sharing their thoughts, concerns, and experiences.
 Our communal knowledge, wisdom, resources and insights empower one another as we navigate the path of aging and end-of-life.